XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Throughout my academic journey, I have had the privilege to collaborate with exceptionally talented scientists in various companies.
 Previously, I worked as a student researcher at  [Google Brain](https://research.google/teams/brain/), under the guidance of [Yi Tay](https://vanzytay.github.io/) and [Mostafa Dehghani](https://mostafadehghani.com/).Currently, I am a research intern at [NVIDIA AI](https://www.nvidia.com/en-sg/ai-data-science/), working alongside [Jim Fan](https://jimfan.me/) and [Yuke Zhu](https://www.cs.utexas.edu/~yukez/).
 Please check my [CV](/cv.pdf) for further information.

+Also, my research is generously supported by the [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/) in Machine Learning (2023).

 **I am actively seeking internship opportunities for the Spring and Summer of 2024.
 If you have any openings available, kindly reach out to me via email.**